bmrolo/quickSSH/README.md

 A command line tool that does no more than it needs to.

 ## What is quickSSH?
-A shell script that enables faster SSH into an EC2 instance
+A CLI tool that enables faster SSH into an EC2 instance

 ## Dependencies
 - [fzf](https://github.com/junegunn/fzf?tab=readme-ov-file#using-homebrew) - Used to quickly select directories